txp666/TuyaOpen/apps/tuya.ai/README.md

 1. **Create a Product and Obtain the Product PID**
    - Refer to the documentation [https://developer.tuya.com/en/docs/iot-device-dev/application-creation?id=Kbxw7ket3aujc](https://developer.tuya.com/en/docs/iot-device-dev/application-creation?id=Kbxw7ket3aujc) to create a product on [https://iot.tuya.com](https://iot.tuya.com) and obtain the created product's PID.

-   Then replace the `TUYA_PRODUCT_KEY` macro in the corresponding project directory's `tuya_config.h` file with the respective PIDs.
+   Then replace the `TUYA_PRODUCT_ID` macro in the corresponding project directory's `tuya_config.h` file with the respective PIDs.

 2. **Confirm TuyaOpen License Code**